booch/presentations/ActiveRecord_and_Repository_Pattern/slides.md

 ???

-* Other thing that drives me most crazy about Active Record
+* Other thing I find super *frustrating* about Active Record
-    * Having to look in 2 places for things
     * Relationships (or associations) are defined in the model
         * `has_many`
         * `belongs_to`